ifm/nexxT/doc/manual/tutorial.rst

 Debugging
 +++++++++

-Python with Visual Studio Code
+Python debugging with Visual Studio Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To start with VS Code make sure the Python extension for VS Code is installed (`see here <https://code.visualstudio.com/docs/languages/python>`_).